prabusw/howto/README.md

 Note: change x and y in the device names i.e /dev/sdxy to suit your needs like /dev/sda1.

 Step1
-Install the OS from liveCD on with /dev/sdxy as the root partition.
+Install the OS from liveCD with /dev/sdxy as the root partition.
 Remember to set the (/) root partition filesystem to btrfs during installation.
 Complete the installation.
 Verify the working of OS once before you proceed to Step 2.

 Step2
 Now once again boot from the liveCD, but this time, use timeshift to restore from the backup that you created and tested earlier.
 Once the restore is completed, reboot the system.